 The charter of the Jenkins board is to ensure the health of not only the software project, but of the communities of plugin developers and users.
 To do this effectively, members of the board must bring various perspectives to the table: what are the needs of users; of committers; of organizations, both large and small; of commercial interests.
-As the composition of the Jenkins board changes over time, we want to ensure that this balance of viewpoints is maintained.
-Current board members best understand this balance, and so are in the best position to select candidates for inclusion onto the board.
+As the composition of the Jenkins board changes over time, we want to ensure this balance of viewpoints is maintained.
+Current board members understand this balance, and are in the best position to select new candidates.
 A board comprised fully of write-in candidates runs the risk of being overweighed with one type of perspective over all others.

 Make sure that the board reflects "the will of project participants" instead of just being self-appointed.

-Make sure that the board reflects the balance of different viewpoints — the needs of users; of committers; of organizations, both large and small; of commercial interests.
+Make sure that the board reflects the balance of different viewpoints and needs of users, committers, organizations of any size, and commercial interests.

 Maintain stability and avoid sudden direction changes.

-There’ll be a period of 3 weeks designated for the board to encourage the community to send in the nominations.
-The board will meet in private to come up with the list of candidates at the end
+There will be a period of at least six weeks designated for the board to encourage the community to submit nominations.
+The board will meet in private to select final candidates.

-The number of board members affiliated with one company must be less than 50%
+The number of elected board members affiliated with one company must be 50% or less.

 If a board member gets employed by a company and the limitation gets violated, somebody must step down and the board will follow the #Interim Procedures